gansoi/gansoi/README.md

 - ssh - Gansoi should support SSH as a transport.
 It is universally supported as a remote access protocol.
 Gansoi must support some form of keep-alive to avoid the constant reconnecting and handshake.
 - NRPE - This is the *industry standard* and we should support it.

+### Building and development

+Go 1.5 or newer is required for building gansoi.

+`go get ./...` should get all dependencies.

+`go build .` should be enough to build gansoi.
+If you get an error like `undefined: ___GOPHERJS_REQUIRES_GO_VERSION_1_7___` you should switch to a branch of gopherjs matching your Go version.
+It can be done like this:

+    $ cd $GOPATH/src/github.com/gopherjs/gopherjs
+    $ git checkout go1.6

 \* gansoi is a working title.